 Click the button below to learn more about each grant's criteria and which would be the best fit for your application.

 The Hearing Aid Fund

 Many New Zealanders need hearing aids but can’t afford them.
-That’s why the National Foundation for Deaf and Hard of Hearing have launched the Hearing Aid Fund.
-Applications are welcome from July 2020.
+That’s why the National Foundation for Deaf and Hard of Hearing has teamed up with Lily McManus to launch the Hearing Aid Fund.

 To learn more about the fund and the next round of applications, click the button below.